skypilot-org/skypilot/docs/source/reference/tpu.rst

 Cloud TPU
 ================================

-SkyPilot supports running jobs on `Cloud TPU <https://cloud.google.com/tpu/docs/intro-to-tpu>`_ which is Google's customized hardware for accelerating machine learning workloads.
+SkyPilot supports running jobs on Google's `Cloud TPU <https://cloud.google.com/tpu/docs/intro-to-tpu>`_.
 Two different TPU architectures are available on GCP:

 - `TPU Nodes <https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu-node>`_
 - `TPU VMs <https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu-vm>`_

-The way to interact with the two architectures can be different.
+Both are supported by SkyPilot.
+The two architectures differ as follows.
 For TPU Nodes, a host VM communicates with the TPU host over gRPC.
 For TPU VMs, you can SSH directly into a VM that is physically connected to the TPU device.
 For more details please refer to GCP `documentation <https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu-arch>`_.

-Getting TPU in one command
+Getting TPUs in one command
 --------------------------------

-Like :ref:`GPUs <interactive-nodes>`, SkyPilot provides a simple command to get an interactive TPU resource:
+Like :ref:`GPUs <interactive-nodes>`, SkyPilot provides a simple command to quickly get TPUs for development:

 .. code-block:: bash